 If you take out all of your cash value or if the interest amount that you owe becomes larger than your policy is worth, then you will surrender your policy and it won’t be active anymore.

 Premium flexibility is one of the advantages of universal life insurance.
 Your premium options include:

-- Fixed Premium – Where specific amount premiums are paid periodically and usually last less than the life of the policy
+- Fixed premium – Where specific amounts of premium are paid periodically and usually last less than the life of the policy.

 - Flexible premium – Allows you to vary the amount of premiums you pay within certain limits.